jvllmr/csgo-inv-shuffle-web/react/public/markdown/privacy.md

 - Your Steam ID
 - Your Authentication token

-  \*Please note that your authentication token expires after 18 hours with no refresh.
-It's strongly adviced to save your progress by using the `Save JSON` & `Import JSON` buttons
+  \*Please note that your authentication token expires after 3 days with no refresh.
+It's strongly adviced to save your progress by using the `Save JSON` & `Import JSON` buttons.
+The local data is inaccessible to other web-services.